 A few of these manifest in the relationship I have with boxing.
-Some are vague, abstract concepts like my belief that the social and emotional benefits boxing’s gilded stories of redemption and salvation provide outweighs the physical damage and tragedies it facilitates, others are more tangible and, as in the case of late Brendan Ingle, an individual figure.
+Some are vague, abstract concepts like my belief that boxing’s gilded stories of redemption and salvation outweigh the physical damage and tragedies it facilitates, others are more tangible and, as in the case of late Brendan Ingle, an individual figure.

 I wrote earlier this year about how keenly I’d felt the struggle one of my other childhood heroes, Herol Graham, was enduring.
 His battle with mental illness continues and I think no less of the man who mesmerised me as a boy, eluding and conquering as he went.
 But like Brendan, with whom so much of his own story was written, I’d afforded him a kind of immortality.
 Frozen forever as the glistening, black eel of his prime.
 The loop of his career that spools in my mind, always cutting out at the moment Julian Jackson threw his ‘Hail Mary’, ‘this time Herol will duck, this time he’ll win’.